 When you go to a concert, big or small, most people aren’t aware of just how much preparation goes on before-hand.
 As some of you know, but maybe some don’t, along with my business degree, I’ve been going to school for audio production.
 Ultimately I’d like to own my own recording studio, but until I strike gold or get in the right doors, I’m just along for the ride.

 Yesterday I had the opportunity to be an audio hand for a John Fogerty concert.
 This concert is actually going on tonight, but there was a full rehearsal yesterday.
-He is only playing for a small corporation, so the concert is being held at the Phoenix Country Club.
+He is only stop-ed-meds for a small corporation, so the concert is being held at the Phoenix Country Club.

 7:00AM- Arrived at the location, waited for the stage and stage hands to arrive.